Board Members’ Code of Practice

 5.5 Conduct of Board Members

-This is a corporate board, and all members carry individual and corporate responsibility to the Board, regardless of whether appointed or elected to the Board.
-Members are elected or appointed to the Board to contribute their views on the questions the Board has to consider, to participate fully in its decision-making, and to ensure that it is well informed.
+ARB is governed by a Board.
+All members carry individual and corporate responsibility to the Board.
+All Board members bring their skills and experience to decision making and should contribute their views on the questions the Board has to consider, ensure that it is well informed and participate fully in its decision-making.
 A Board member has a duty to act in good faith and in the public interest.

-During the conduct of ARB’s affairs, Board members might obtain privileged or confidential information relating to the Board, or to individuals, companies, universities etc. Board members are under an obligation to maintain confidentiality in relation to such information.
-Clearly, this obligation will not apply where the Act authorises or compels publication, as in the case of disciplinary matters.
-Even in relation to matters which are not confidential, members should proceed with caution, as prematurely revealing information to those outside the Board (for example by email circulation) may cause harm to others, or interfere with the prudent and efficient discharge of the Board’s business.
+During the conduct of ARB’s affairs, Board members might obtain privileged or confidential information relating to the Board, or to individuals, companies and universities.
+Board members are under an obligation to maintain confidentiality in relation to such information.
+Even in relation to matters which are not confidential, members should proceed with caution, as prematurely revealing information to those outside the Board (for example by email circulation) may cause harm to others or interfere with the prudent and efficient discharge of the Board’s business.

-It is particularly important that members should not use information gained in the course of their public service for personal gain or to advance the interests of any particular group or sector, nor seek to use the opportunity of public service to promote their private interests.
-(Selflessness principle – conflicts of interest are discussed further below).
-Members should also be aware of the Board’s policy on matters to be discussed during the open and confidential sessions of Board meetings (see Appendix L).
+It is particularly important that members must not use information gained in the course of their work on the ARB Board for personal gain or to advance the interests of any particular group or sector, nor seek to use the opportunity of public service to promote their private interests.
+The principle of Selflessness in relation to conflicts of interest is discussed further below.
+Members must also be aware of the Board’s policy on matters to be discussed during the open and confidential sessions of Board meetings (see Appendix P).

 5.5.3 Negligent Statements

 Although any legal proceedings initiated by a third party are likely to be brought against the Board as a body, a Board member may be personally liable if they make a fraudulent or negligent statement which results in loss to a third party.
 A Board member who misuses information gained by virtue of their position may be liable for breach of confidence under the law applicable within the UK.